 Clean Your Guinea Pig Cage

 As far as health aspects go, you really don’t need to clean your guinea pig cage once a week as some people recommend.
 You can get away with cleaning the cage once every two weeks and even three if the cage is pretty big.
 The real reason people do a deep clean of their guinea pig cage is due to the smell.
-My advice though, is to get hold of one of critter zone’s devices.
+My advice though is to get hold of one of the critter zone’s devices.
 If you are having to clean the cage and change out the bedding every week, you are gonna be spending a bit of money unnecessarily.
 Critterzones’ air filter prevents exactly this.
 It means you only have to clean your guinea pig cage when it is truly needed rather than when it smells like it is needed.

 Buy A Scented Bedding Material

 Getting scented bedding is great if you want to mask the guinea pig smell.
 However, when you are looking at buying scented bedding, make sure you get one that is chemical-free.
 A lot of the beddings out there have been infused with harmful toxins just to create a ‘fresh scent’ which is incredibly bad for your guinea pig’s respiratory system.

 If you are considering this option, take a look at this article here.

 Yes, they do!
 But if this is deterring you from becoming a guinea pig pet owner, don’t let it!
 There are so many solutions out there that make this problem pretty much disappear.
 Check them out and tell me which one has worked best for you!